frePPLe/frepple/doc/model-reference/operation-resource.rst

        </operations>
     </plan>

-Defining a load nested in a resource structure
+Defining an operationresource nested in a resource structure

 .. code-block:: XML